The North Pool will be closed July 30 and 31 for water treatment. The facility will reopen at 10 a.m. Aug. 1. Learn more.

 A Dublin Community Pool season pass allows access to both the Dublin Community Pool North and South Pools.
 Passes are not transferable to other individuals.

 A current utility bill, current Dublin Resident Card or valid Ohio driver’s license is required as proof of residency.
-There is no charge for children 2 years and under to receive a pass.
-A birth certificate for children 2 years and under or a driver’s license for adults 60 and older is required at the time of purchase in order to receive the discounted rate.
+There is no charge for children ages 2 years and younger to receive a pass.
+A birth certificate for children 2 years of age or younger or a driver’s license for adults 60 and older is required at the time of purchase in order to receive the discounted rate.
 Please note: Residency on the application pertains to where you live, not where you are employed.

 Season Pass Rates